motu-tool/mOTUs/README.md

     Summary:
-        The prep_long command in mOTUs takes long-read sequencing data and converts it into the appropriate input format to be used by the profile and map_tax commands.
+        The prep_long command takes long-read sequencing data and converts it into the appropriate input format to be used by the profile and map_tax commands.